codename-gimondi/gi-YOLOX/datasets/README.md

   annotations/
     instances_{train,val}2017.json
   {train,val}2017/
+    images
-    # image files that are mentioned in the corresponding json
+        # .jpg image files that are mentioned in the corresponding json
 ```

 You can use the 2014 version of the dataset as well.